Article I: GENERAL PROVISIONS

 The Nominations and Governance Committee shall be responsible for periodic review of the Bylaws and for recommending Bylaws amendments to the Board.

 The Committee shall provide advice and counsel to the Board regarding the development of strategies, policies and practices that orient, educate, and assess the performance of Trustees.
 The Committee shall also make recommendations to the Board with regard to candidates for membership on the Executive Committee.

 Subsection 7c.
 Academic Affairs Committee

 The Academic Affairs Committee shall provide advice and counsel to the Board to ensure the quality and effectiveness of the University’s educational offerings by monitoring the effectiveness of academic programs and curriculum and review academic standards and requirements.

 Subsection 7d.
 Student Affairs Committee

 The Student Affairs Committee shall have the responsibility to consider and recommend policies governing matters related to the comprehensive student life experience, including co-curricular student learning; residential living; health; recreation, intercultural development, social and spiritual well-being of students; student organizations; and student conduct.

 Subsection 7e.
 Business Affairs Committee

-In consultation with the President and Vice President for Business Affairs and Treasurer, the Business Affairs Committee shall monitor the College’s financial assets and operations and advise the Board of Trustees of the condition and adequacy of these assets and operations in support of the College’s mission and long-term economic health.
+In consultation with the President and Vice President for Business Affairs and Treasurer, the Business Affairs Committee shall monitor the University’s financial assets and operations and advise the Board of Trustees of the condition and adequacy of these assets and operations in support of the University’s mission and long-term economic health.

 Subsection 7f.
 Facilities and Physical Plant Committee